C-Sparrow/Tartana/doc/main/configuration.md

 - **tartana.links.hostFilter** []

-  Should only links being added which belong to the host (example** [drive.google.com).
+  Should only links being added which belong to the host (example*drive.google.com*).
+This setting supports regex as well.
+If you want to exclude hosts from google, then put ^((?!google.com).)*$ as host filter.

 - **tartana.extract.destination** [var/data/New]